Lande21/RolandeU.github.io/README.md

 #***Date : July,12th, 2024 Happy Wednesday 🫶🏾***
 # RolandeU.github.io

-A portfolio GitHub webpage with a few bits of my work in data science And the progress i have made in ios mobile development
+A portfolio GitHub webpage with a few bits of my work throughout my career And the progress i have made in ios mobile development

 Daily Notes